Sigismund II Augustus: First marriage

 Despite the initial euphoria demonstrated by royal subjects, the marriage was unsuccessful from the very beginning.
-Sigismund Augustus did not find Elizabeth attractive and continued to have extramarital affairs with several mistresses, the most famous being Barbara Radziwiłł.
-Elizabeth was also known to be timid, meek and apprehensive due to strict upbringing.
+Sigismund Augustus did not find Elizabeth attractive and continued to have extramarital affairs with several mistresses, the most famous being Barbara Radziwiłł, the daughter of Hetman Jerzy Radziwiłł.
+Elizabeth was also known to be timid, meek and apprehensive due to a strict upbringing.
 The young and garrulous king was also repulsed by Elizabeth's newly diagnosed epilepsy and subsequent seizures.
 Only Sigismund the Old and some nobles showed compassion towards the new Queen, who was disregarded by her husband and scorned by Bona.
-Sigismund Augustus was indifferent to her health condition; when the seizures continued to intensify he abandoned Elizabeth and returned to Kraków to collect her dowry.
-He also sent for Ferdinand's doctors to travel the long distance from Vienna knowing that Elizabeth was ailing and deteriorating fast.
+Sigismund Augustus was indifferent to her health condition; when the seizures continued to intensify, he abandoned Elizabeth and returned to Kraków to collect her dowry.
+He also sent for Ferdinand's doctors to travel the long distance from Vienna, knowing that Elizabeth was ailing and deteriorating fast.
 She eventually died unattended and exhausted from the epileptic attacks on 15 June 1545 at the age of 18.

+While still married to Elizabeth, Sigismund Augustus ordered the construction of a secret passage connecting the Royal Castle in Vilnius with the nearby Radziwiłł Palace so that he and Barbara could meet frequently and discreetly.